codedeviate/nrun/README.md

-  nrun -ap <project> <path>         Add a project to the list of projects nrun -rp <project>                Remove a project from the list of projects nrun -L ([license name]) (names)  Shows the licenses for the project
+  nrun -ap <project> <path>         Add a project to the list of projects nrun -rp <project>                Remove a project from the list of projects nrun -L ([license name]) (names)  Shows the licenses for the project nrun -V                           Shows all environment variables set by nrun
 ```

 ## Installation